zulqarnainchishti/data-structures/non-linear/hierarchical/binary-heap/README.md

-# Binary Heap: An ADT for Priority Queues in C
+# Heap: A Fixed-Capacity Binary Heap ADT for C

 ## Overview